-Europe on or before June 15th of the year of award; otherwise the scholarship is revoked.
+Every student awarded a First Cresson Traveling Scholarship must leave for Europe on or before June 15th of the year of award; otherwise the scholarship is revoked.
 A period of at least 90 days in Europe must be accounted for in the financial and itinerary report which is required for filing in the office of the Curator before the first day of December following the award.

 In the case of a second Cresson Traveling Scholarship, the student is granted the privilege of using the credit for travel (\$900.00) any time within two years and four months of the receipt of the award; provided the recipient does not marry in that interim.
 The \$200.00 credit for tuition, however, must be used within the year following the award.
 The financial and itinerary report covering the period of at least 90 days in Europe is also obligatory upon them and must be filed at the Curator's office within six weeks of their return to America.

-the problems of their co-artists the architects, this scholarship is designed particularly to encourage talented students toward competent and thorough knowledge in these fields.
-Two terms of free tuition in the Winter School are, therefore, to be awarded to each painter or painters and sculptor or sculptors whose team or teams place first, second or third in the Association of the Alumni of the American Academy in Rome judgment; provided, that in the acceptance of such scholarship, the students will major in their respective departments (Mural Decoration and Sculpture), and shall use this tuition credit in the school year directly following after that of the award.
+COLLABORATIVE SCHOLARSHIPS.
+These scholarships are established for the first time this year.
+Realizing the growing interest in and the demand for well-trained Mural Decorators and Sculptors acquainted with the problems of their co-artists the architects, this scholarship is designed particularly to encourage talented students toward competent and thorough knowledge in these fields.

+Two terms of free tuition are, therefore, to be awarded to each painter or painters and sculptor or sculptors whose team or teams place first, second or third in the Association of the Alumni of the American Academy in Rome judgment; provided, that in the acceptance of such scholarship, the students will major in their respective departments (Mural Decoration and Sculpture), and shall use this tuition credit in the school year directly following after that of the award.